romansyhinskiy/fullstack-app/README.md

 Track Your Job Search
 Project in Action - Jobify

-Support
-Find the App Useful?
-You can always buy me a coffee

 Run The App Locally
 npm run install-dependencies
 rename .env.temp to .env